strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/controllers.md

 1. Create a `api/<api-name>/controllers/<controller-name>.js` file inside the `./src` folder (see [project structure](/developer-docs/latest/setup-deployment-guides/file-structure.md)).

-2. At the top of the `./src/api/<api-name>/controllers/<controller-name>.js` file, import the `createCoreController` factory function from the factories included with the core of Strapi:
+2. Copy and paste the following code at the top of the `./src/api/<api-name>/controllers/<controller-name>.js` file.
+The code imports the `createCoreController` factory function from the factories included with the core of Strapi:

     ```js
     const { createCoreController } = require('@strapi/strapi').factories;
     ```

-3. Export the result of a call to the `createCoreController` factory function, passing the unique identifier of the content-type (e.g. `api::api-name.content-type-name`) as an argument:
+3. Copy and paste the following code, replacing `api-name` and `content-type-name` with appropriate names.
+The code exports the result of a call to the `createCoreController` factory function, passing the unique identifier of the content-type (e.g. `api::api-name.content-type-name`) as an argument:

     ```js
     module.exports = createCoreController('api::api-name.content-type-name')